QUEENSLAND POLICY NETWORK

 Since the 1970s, a narrow sub-discipline of economics has gained ascendancy in the Australian and international policy communities, to the neglect of scientific research and the interpretation of evidence according to scientific method.
 The Royal Society of Queensland advocates a different approach to public policy, one that is unique to the scientific disciplines.
 The Queensland Policy Network is a loose association of participants in the State’s policy community keen to respect testable evidence and to apply it in their policy activities.

-During the past couple of years, the Royal Society has taken initiatives in the following subject fields:
+During the past couple of years, the Royal Society has taken initiatives in the following subject fields.
+Pages have been set out on each of these.

 Any person who would like to be placed on the mailing list for future events is invited to join the Society.
 All members receive advice of all public seminars.